310mc/https-310mc.github.io-tl/source/_posts/wedding_march/red_diamond.md

 {% endbubble %}

 {% bubble Akiomi %}
 “Hello, I’m Kunugi Akiomi.
 We will be your hosts for this show.
-It’s a pleasure to work with all of you.”
+It’s a pleasure to be here.”

 “Now then, I believe there was already an explanation at the studio, but this show is not simply just about a short trip.”